 Low float stocks are a popular type of investment for day traders since they may allow them to earn continuous profits throughout a single trading session.
 Let’s explore what low float stocks are, some ways to find and trade them, and some of the risks and benefits to these types of trades.

 What Is Float in Stocks?

-The float of a stock is a measure of the shares of a particular stock.
+The float of a stock measures the number of shares of a particular stock.
 It indicates the number of shares of stock available for trading.
-The measure doesn’t include closely-held shares, which are shares owned by controlling investors or company owners.
+The measure doesn’t include closely-held shares, those owned by controlling investors or company owners.

 What Are Low Float Stocks?

 Low float stocks have a small number of shares available for trading.